sherrymax/acs-examples/acs-transform-image-to-pdf/readme.md

 ## Javascript

-A simple script to transform and move file:
+### Solution : Using a javascript to transform and move file:

 ```javascript
 transformDoc = document.transformDocument('application/pdf');
 dest = companyhome.childByNamePath("Sites/sandbox/documentLibrary/Converted Documents");
 logger.error(dest);
 transformDoc.move(dest);

 //Removal of original ingested image
 //document.remove();
 ```

-More examples:
+> Note : The above script has to be executed when contents are created in a folder as Folder Rules

+### Another javascript:
 ```javascript

 var fileName = ""+document.name;